How to Cook With Rosemary

 Substituting Dried Rosemary for Fresh Rosemary

-Dried rosemary can be substituted for fresh in many recipes, especially any that are cooked.
+Dried rosemary can be substituted for fresh in many recipes, especially those that are cooked.
 Use 1 teaspoon of dried rosemary for 1 tablespoon fresh, so a 1:3 ratio of dried to fresh rosemary.
-For recipes and dishes that call for fresh rosemary that not are cooked, sometimes it’s ok to sub in dried, sometimes not.
-Dried rosemary is pretty woody, so you want to make sure it has time to soften and blend into the dishes; not so great for salad dressings, for instance, but fine for marinades.
+For recipes and dishes that call for fresh rosemary that are not cooked, sometimes it’s ok to substitute dried, sometimes not.

 Lemon Rosemary Chicken and rice pilaf on white plate.